-To maintain an optimal learning environment that is free from distractions, the school will follow the protocols described below for items that are delivered to the school.
-If any items are left at the office by the delivery person, these items will be held in the office until the end of the school day.
+To maintain an optimal learning environment that is free from distractions, the school will not accept items delivered to the school -- such as balloons, flowers, presents, etc. sent on birthdays, Valentine's Day, or other special occasions.
+Students should also not bring these items to school as gifts for others.
+If they are brought to school, or left at the office by the delivery person, the items will be held in the office until the end of the school day.
 The school is not responsible for contacting the recipient of the item(s) nor does the school assume responsibility for any items that are lost, stolen or damaged.